 - Address: 801 Eaton Street, Key West, FL 33040

-- Highlights: This former gas station-turned-seafood market and restaurant retains its mid-century Art Deco charm with curved walls, streamlined design, and retro signage.
-It’s a small but striking example of Art Deco style adapted to everyday island life—and it also has great food!
+- Highlights: This former gas station-turned-seafood market and restaurant retains its historic mid-century Art Deco charm with curved walls, streamlined design, and retro signage.
+It’s a small but striking example of Art Deco style adapted to everyday island life and it also has great food!
+The unique blending of Art Deco with other tropical styles is part of what sets Key West Art Deco Landmarks apart.

 Bonus: More Art Deco Examples to see